PHOENIX THEFT CRIMES DEFENSE LAWYER

 - An additional fine of $250 or more

-If it is a minor that commits the theft, their parent or legal guardian can be held responsible instead.
+If a minor commits the theft, their parent or legal guardian can be held responsible instead.
 As such, they may owe the business owner for real damages, a penalty equal to the retail value of the goods, and an extra penalty of at least $100.

-There are a number of avenues that an Arizona criminal defense attorney at Ybarra Maldonado Law Group may take when it comes to providing the best possible defense for your case.
+There are several avenues that a Phoenix criminal defense attorney at Ybarra Maldonado Law Group may take when it comes to providing the best possible defense for your case.
 Of course, what defenses are used ultimately depends on the specific facts of your case.
-Some of the more common defense strategies we use here at YMLG include:
+Some of the more common defense strategies we use here at YMLG include the following.

-- If you are charged with a theft felony in Arizona based on eyewitness identification, we might consider challenging the eyewitness’ testimony.
+If you are charged with a misdemeanor or felony theft in Arizona based on eyewitness identification, we might consider challenging the eyewitness’ testimony.
 Eyewitness testimony has been proven to be one of the least trustworthy forms of evidence.
-Wrongful arrests may also occur as the result of misleading picture lineups and misidentification in surveillance video.
+Wrongful arrests may also occur due to misleading picture lineups and surveillance video misidentifications.

-- Your attorney will also look into defenses regarding any potential breaches of your constitutional rights, including illegal search and seizures and violations of your Miranda Rights or your right to counsel.
+Your attorney will also look into defenses regarding any potential breaches of your constitutional rights, including illegal search and seizure, violations of your Miranda Rights, or violations of your right to counsel.

-- Your lawyer will also thoroughly look into the polices’ investigative competence and the validity of the evidence used against you.
+Your lawyer will also thoroughly examine the police’s investigative competence and the validity of the evidence used against you.
 This entails what evidence was properly preserved and which evidence was not properly preserved, as well as the quality of the witnesses, witness testimonies, police reports, and record keeping.
 Your attorney may also bring into question the alleged value of the stolen products or services.

-- Say you were merely present in the vicinity where the theft occurred, but you did not have any criminal intent and did not participate in the act itself.
+Say you were merely present in the vicinity where the theft occurred, but you did not have any criminal intent and did not participate in the act itself.
 In this case, you may be able to use the presence defense.
-This defense essentially claims you were simply at the wrong place at the wrong time but were not responsible for any criminal activity that ensued.
+This defense essentially claims you were simply at the wrong place at the wrong time but were not responsible for the theft committed.

 Call An Experienced Phoenix Theft Crimes Attorney at YMLG

 At Ybarra Maldonado Law Group, we have successfully defended clients accused of misdemeanor and felony theft in plea negotiations and at trial.
 We provide a free consultation to answer questions and educate clients on their charges, fines, and potential defenses.
-If you find yourself in Phoenix or the neighboring areas and are facing theft crime allegations – don’t hesitate!
-Call or text us today at 602-910-4040, or feel free to fill out our online intake form on our Contact page.
+If you are facing criminal charges in the Phoenix area, don’t hesitate to contact an attorney.
+Call us today at 602-910-4040, or fill out our online intake form.